 * Click here for rating key

-Quattro at Whistler Restaurant Review: Antonio Corsi treats diners like family in his warm and intimate Italian restaurant with cozy fireplaces and an open kitchen set the stage here, where owner Antonio Corsi welcomes guests like family.
-The signature experience is the impressive antipasto platter ($18 per person) featuring no fewer than a dozen choice items, ranging from grilled radicchio bocconcini, Dungeness crab and scallop cakes to grilled calamari steak.
-Pastas are beautifully balanced---order the nightly gnocchi special, or try the garlicky spaghetti Quattro.
+Quattro at Whistler Restaurant Review: Antonio Corsi treats diners like family in his warm and intimate Italian restaurant.
+Cozy fireplaces and an open kitchen set the stage here, where owner Antonio Corsi welcomes guests like family.
+The signature experience is the antipasto platter ($18 per person) featuring no fewer than a dozen choice items that range from grilled radicchio bocconcini, succulent prawns and Dungeness crab, to grilled calamari steak.
+Among the pastas, a must-try is the cheeky "for Italians only” garlicky spaghetti Quattro.
 We also recommend the spaghetti pescatore with prawns, scallops, clams, fresh herbs, tomato and white wine.
 Pistachio-crusted sea bass, pressed Cornish game hen, and prosciutto-wrapped roasted veal chop are equally noteworthy.
 Chef Jeremie Trottier's five-course L’abbuffata menu, served family-style, is a true Roman feast for two or more persons.
 Pistachio-crusted sea bass and the lamb rack with a Dijon mustard crust, thyme and fig succo are also noteworthy.
 Sweet endings include a classic tiramisu or Italian cheese plate.
 Quattro’s wine list offers everything from fine Champagnes, reds and whites, mostly from Italy and California, to half bottles and celebratory large formats.
 Finish with an artisan vin santo with biscotti for dipping.
 Service is always discreet and attentive.